How are soft tissue sarcomas diagnosed?

 The grade is partly used to determine the stage of a sarcoma.
-The official staging system (see the section, “How are soft tissue sarcomas staged?”) actually divides sarcomas into 3 grades (1 to 3).
+The official staging system (see the section, “How are soft tissue sarcomas staged?”) divides sarcomas into 3 grades (1 to 3).
 The grade of a sarcoma helps predict how rapidly it will grow and spread.
 It is useful in predicting a patient's outlook and helps determine treatment options.

 Immunohistochemistry: Sometimes these special tests are needed to accurately determine whether a sarcoma is present and, if so, what type.
 Part of the biopsy sample is treated with special man-made antibodies that recognize cell proteins typical of certain kinds of sarcomas.
-The cells are treated with chemicals that cause the cells containing the specific proteins to change color.
+The cells are treated with chemicals that make the cells containing the specific proteins change color.
 The color change is then seen under a microscope.

 Cytogenetics: For this test, cells' chromosomes are examined with a microscope to look for changes.
 For example, in certain types of sarcomas part of one chromosome may be abnormally attached to part of a different chromosome (called a translocation).
 To see the chromosomes clearly, the cancer cells usually must be grown in laboratory flasks for at least a week.